7 Steps to Transforming Liabilities Into Assets

-Positive change happens when we become willing to look at ourselves honestly including our mistakes.
+Personal transformation happens when we can look at ourselves honestly including our mistakes.
+Be willing to examine what doesn’t work so that you can create what does!
 My favorite saying is that mistakes are only lessons because no one is perfect and striving to be is exhausting!

-Taking an inventory includes writing down what you've done well and what areas you can improve.
+Taking an inventory includes making a list of what you do well and what areas you can improve.
 This blog shows you exactly how to do just that.

 When Assets Become Liabilities

-This exercise helps you identify strengths and weak areas.
-Every trait can be an asset or a liability.
+This exercise shows how to identify strengths and weak areas.
+Know that every trait can be an asset or a liability.
 The difference is determined by the degree it's expressed.